kstojanovski/software-design-pattern/creational-patterns.md

 Only the one and alowed object is created from the class.

 ## Builder

-**Example**: `new ObjectBuider.addProperty1("some").addProperty2("some").build();`<br>
+This pattern should be used when the object has many properties, also when not all properties need to be initialized at object creation.<br><br>
 Creational pattern where the properties can be add and concatinated on the builder object and as last method the creational "build" is invoked.
-New object with the wished type is returned.<br>
+New object with the wished type is returned.<br><br>
+**Example**: `new ObjectBuider.addProperty1("some").addProperty2("some").build();`<br><br>
 Example for this kind of usage is the StringBuilder.<br>
-Usually makes sence when the object has many properties and not all need to be overwritten at object creation.

 ## Prototype